centreon/centreon-archived/doc/installation/from_sources.rst

   #                                                                             #
   ###############################################################################

 Web Installation
 ================

 .. note::

-   Make sure your Apache and MySQL servers are up and running before going any further.
+   Make sure that your Apache and MySQL servers are up and running before going any further.

 Open your favorite web browser and go to:::